Skip to main content

 }

-The fallback click is tracked with analytics so we can see how often users hit this path.
-If the number is high, there is a conversation to have about whether an iframe embed is the right approach at all.
+The fallback click is tracked with analytics so I can see how often people actually hit this path.
+If that number ever gets high, there's a conversation to have about whether an iframe embed is the right call at all.

-The timeout needs to be long enough that slow connections can still load the embed, and short enough that users do not leave.
-Calendly's embed is heavy: it loads its own JavaScript, CSS, and API calls.
-On a 3G connection, 4-5 seconds is realistic.
-We chose 8 seconds as a buffer above that, which means a user on a working but slow connection will never see the fallback, but a user whose ad blocker killed the request will see it within a reasonable wait.
+The timeout has to be long enough that slow connections can still load the embed, and short enough that people don't give up and leave.
+Calendly's embed is heavy: it loads its own JavaScript, CSS, and API calls, and on a 3G connection 4-5 seconds is realistic.
+I picked 8 seconds as a buffer above that, so a visitor on a working-but-slow connection never sees the fallback, while a visitor whose ad blocker killed the request sees it after a wait that's still reasonable.

-If the iframe loads after the timeout fires, the onLoad handler still works:
+If the iframe loads after the timeout has already fired, the onLoad handler still does its job:

 const onIframeLoad = useCallback(() => {